CenterForDigitalHumanities/rerum_server_nodejs/README.md

 The developers in the Research Computing Group at Saint Louis University authored and maintain this service.
 Neither specific warranty or rights are associated with RERUM; registering and contributing implies only those rights each object asserts about itself.
 We welcome sister instances of RERUM, ports to other languages, package managers, builds, etc.
-[Contributions][#contributors] to this repository will be accepted as pull requests.
+[Contributions](#-contributors-) to this repository will be accepted as pull requests.